NVIDIA/NeMo/docs/source/asr/speaker_diarization/models.rst

 The estimated scale weights are applied to cosine similarity values calculated for each speaker and each scale.
 The above figure shows the process of calculating the context vector by applying the estimated scale weights on cosine similarity calculated between cluster-average speaker embedding and input speaker embeddings.

-Aside from CNN-based weighting scheme, MSDD implementation in NeMo toolkit allows multiple options for calculating scale weights `model.msdd_module.weighting_scheme`:
+Aside from CNN-based weighting scheme, MSDD implementation in NeMo toolkit allows multiple options for calculating scale weights ``model.msdd_module.weighting_scheme``:

-- `conv_scale_weight`: Default setting.
+- ``conv_scale_weight``: Default setting.
 Use 1-D CNN filters to calculate scale weights.

-- `attn_scale_weight`: Calculate the scale weights by applying attention mechanism between cluster-average embeddings and input embeddings.
+- ``attn_scale_weight``: Calculate the scale weights by applying an attention mechanism between cluster-average embeddings and input embeddings.
 This can be viewed as attention values for scale at each timestep.

 Finally, each context vector for each step is fed to a multi-layer LSTM model that generates per-speaker speaker existence probability.
 The figure below shows how speaker label sequences are estimated by LSTM model and context vector input.